 Path planning is one of the fundamental problems in mobile robotics.
-As mentioned by Latombe [10], the capability of effectively planning its motions is "eminently necessary since, by definition, a robot accomplishes tasks by moving in the real world."
+As mentioned by Latombe [11], the capability of effectively planning its motions is "eminently necessary since, by definition, a robot accomplishes tasks by moving in the real world."

 In this paper we consider the problem of motion planning for multiple mobile robots.
 The goal is to compute trajectories for the individual robots such that collisions between the robots are avoided.
 Especially in the context of multi-robot systems different undesirable situations can occur like congestions or even deadlocks.
 Since the size of the joint state space of the robots grows exponentially in the number of robots, planning paths for teams of mobile robots is significantly harder than the path planning problem for single robot systems.
 Therefore, the existing approaches for single robot systems cannot directly be transferred to multi-robot systems.

-The existing methods for solving the problem of motion planning for multiple robots can be divided into two categories [10].
-In the centralized approach [3, 13, 17] the configuration spaces of the individual robots are combined into one composite configuration space which is then searched for a path for the whole composite system.
-In contrast, the decoupled approach [6, 8, 12, 15] first computes separate paths for the individual robots and then resolves possible conflicts of the generated paths.
+The approaches for multi-robot path planning can roughly be divided into two major categories [11]: centralized and decoupled.
+In the centralized approach [3, 22] the confi guration spaces of the individual robots are combined into one composite confi guration space which is then searched for a path for the whole composite system.
+Because the size of the joint confi guration space grows exponentially in the number of robots, this approach suffers intrinsic scaling limitations.
+The major alternative are decoupled approaches [8, 18, 15, 7, 21, 14, 6, 24, 1, 9].
+Decoupled approaches first compute separate paths for the individual robots and then resolve possible conflicts of the generated paths.

-While centralized approaches (at least theoretically) are able to find the optimal solution to any planning problem for which a solution exists, their time complexity is exponential in the dimension of the composite configuration space.
+While centralized approaches (at least theoretically) are able to find the optimal solution to any planning problem for which a solution exists, their time complexity is at least exponential in the dimension of the composite configuration space [19].
 In practice one is therefore forced to use heuristics for the exploration of the huge joint state space.

-Many methods use potential field techniques [2, 3, 18] to guide the search.
+Many methods use potential field techniques [2, 3, 23] to guide the search.
 These techniques apply different approaches to deal with the problem of local minima in the potential function.
 Other methods restrict the motions of the robots to reduce the size of the search space.
-For example, [9, 11, 17] restrict the trajectories of the robots to lie on independent roadmaps.
+For example, [10, 22, 12] restrict the trajectories of the robots to lie on independent roadmaps.
 The coordination is achieved by searching the Cartesian product of the separate roadmaps.

-Decoupled planners determine the paths of the individual robots independently and then employ different strategies to resolve possible conflicts.
-According to that, decoupled techniques are incomplete, i.e. they may fail to find a solution even if there is one.
-A popular decoupled approach is planning in the configuration time-space [6] which can be constructed for each robot given the positions and orientations of all other robots at every point in time.
+Decoupled planners, in contrast, determine the paths of the individual robots independently and then employ different strategies to resolve possible conflicts.
+According to that, decoupled techniques are incomplete, i.e., they may fail to find a solution even if there is one.
+A popular decoupled approach is planning in the configuration time-space [8], which can be constructed for each robot given the positions and orientations of all other robots at every point in time.
 Techniques of this type assign priorities to the individual robots and compute the paths of the robots based on the order implied by these priorities.
-The method presented in [19] uses a fixed order and applies potential field techniques in the configuration time-space to avoid collisions.
-The approach described in [7] also uses a fixed priority scheme and chooses random detours for the robots with lower priority.
+The method presented in [24] uses a fixed order and applies potential field techniques in the configuration time-space to avoid collisions.
+The approach described in [9] also uses a fixed priority scheme and chooses random detours for the robots with lower priority.